abaeuerle/fano-3d-lt-gor-rho-1/README.md

 ## Description

-The columns of the csv-file are as follows:
+The columns of the csv-file are labelled as follows:

 - **ID**: The ID of the family within the database, numbered 1 through 538.
 - **case**: Refers to the corresponding case in Proposition 2.24.
 Numbered 1 through 8.